Multiplayer Nash Preference Optimization: Method

 where $\delta^\star$ encodes the target reward gap.
 By blending multiple past policies, this formulation stabilizes training, mitigates overfitting to transient fluctuations, and preserves temporal consistency.

 \paragraph{Connections to Existing RLHF.} This unified MNPO formulation in Eq.~\ref{equ:mnpo_time} reveals that many preference optimization algorithms can be recovered as special cases by varying the number of players $n$, choice of opponents $O_\pi$, distance metric $\mathbb{D}$, and target reward gap $\delta^\star$.
 For instance, DPO emerges by setting $n = 2$, $O_\pi=\pi_{\text{ref}}$, and $\lambda_j = 1$.
 Table~\ref{tab:mnpo} summarizes these reductions, showing how time-dependent MNPO unifies offline and online preference optimization under one principled framework.
 We provide a broader overview of RLHF objectives in Appendix~\ref{app:tablefive}.

-Compared to static reference-based approaches, the reward-aware multiplayer formulation offers: \emph{(i)} \emph{Smoother policy evolution.} Unlike methods that rely solely on the most recent past policy, MNPO gradually incorporates multiple past policies, preventing abrupt shifts and stabilizing policy updates. \emph{(ii)} Greater robustness.
-By a weighted mixture of historical opponents, MNPO mitigates the risk of overfitting to transient fluctuations in recent iterations. \emph{(iii)} \emph{Unified interpretation.} TD-MNPO seamlessly extends existing approaches into a unified formulation, allowing for flexible adaptation to different training scenarios. \emph{(iv)} \emph{Stable convergence.}.
-The weighting scheme ensures that recent policies exert a stronger influence while preserving the broader learning trajectory, leading to more stable convergence.
+Compared to static reference-based approaches, the reward-aware multiplayer formulation offers: \emph{(i)} \emph{Smoother policy evolution.} Unlike methods that rely solely on the most recent past policy, MNPO gradually incorporates multiple past policies, preventing abrupt shifts and stabilizing policy updates. \emph{(ii)} \emph{Greater robustness.} By combining historical opponents with a weighted mixture, MNPO mitigates the risk of overfitting to transient fluctuations in recent iterations. \emph{(iii)} \emph{Unified interpretation.} TD-MNPO seamlessly extends existing approaches into a unified formulation, allowing for flexible adaptation to different training scenarios. \emph{(iv)} \emph{Stable convergence.} The weighting scheme ensures that recent policies exert greater influence while preserving the broader learning trajectory, thereby leading to more stable convergence.
 By dynamically leveraging historical policies as opponent players, TD-MNPO enhances preference optimization, making it more adaptable and robust in evolving learning environments.
 The pseudo-algorithm is described in Appendix~\ref{alg:mnpo}.